philipschm1tt/website/src/content/blog/2024-08-23_keyboard_6_cycle7.md

 ---
-title: "Keyboard 6: TKD Cycle7 + GMK MTNU Beige + HMX Xinhai"
+title: "Keyboard 6: TKD Cycle7 + GMK MTNU Beige"
 subheading: "TKD sells more for less"
 description: "The one in which I buy the 'must-have' keyboard of 2023."
 pubDate: "2024-08-23"